h-sifat/productivity-timer/README.md

 **Tip:**

-1. When the timer is beeping you can mute it by issuing any timer commands e.g., `pt info`.
+1. When the timer is beeping you can mute it by issuing the mute command. e.g., `pt mute`.
-1. And don't worry about writing long commands.
+1. Don't worry about writing long commands.
 Almost every command has a single character alias.

 #### TUI